Save Time and Energy with the Fenced Chicken Coop/Garden

 An example design:

-On the north side of the coop, is the human entrance.
+On the south side of the coop, is the human entrance.
 On the west and east sides of the coop are the chicken doors, each leading to a separate fenced-in yard.
-On the south side is a hinged wooden cover with a compost pile directly outside it, making for easy shoveling of waste matter onto the pile.
-The coop is on the north side of the whole thing to minimize the shadow cast by it.
+On the north side of the chicken coop is a hinged wooden cover with a compost pile directly outside it, making for easy shoveling of waste matter onto the pile.